laserman120/discord-bridge/README.md

 - Public New Post Feed:
   - This is a special new post feed that is designed to be viewed in public discord servers.
   - Unlike the other webhooks it will not share any moderation information, plus it will remove any post messages that are no longer public. (eg. removed by moderators, deleted by the user, or filtered by AutoModerator)
+  - There are also additional options to hide certain content if a post is marked as NSFW or Spoiler.

 - Customizable Embed Colors
   - You can fully customize the colors for each message state.